-Guest post by Coquitlam Express play-by-play broadcaster and TSN 1040 producer Eddie Gregory
+Guest article by Coquitlam Express play-by-play broadcaster Eddie Gregory

 The 2005-06 Burnaby Express national championship season was one with its share of ups and downs.